-I’m going to consider eco-certifications or standards only: Rainforest Alliance and organic; since Smithsonian Bird-Friendly is produced in such tiny volumes and must be certified organic, it is included in the organic category.
+I’m going to consider eco-certifications or standards only: Rainforest Alliance and organic.
+Since Smithsonian Bird-Friendly is produced in such tiny volumes and must be certified organic, it is included in the organic category.
 I also note Starbucks CAFE Standards.
 Although it only applies to Starbucks coffee, it includes good environmental criteria.
-I’ll disregard coffee purchased under Fair Trade and the 4C Code, neither of which have strong/meaningful environmental standards.
-I’ll mention but not count towards percentages Utz Certified and Nespresso’s AAA Program.
+I’ll disregard but may mention coffee purchased under Fair Trade, UTZ, the 4C Code, and Nespresso’s AAA program, although these do not have strong, meaningful, or transparent environmental standards.
 You can read about all of these certifications and criteria on my certifications guide page.

-Data sources will be linked (2008 data sources are in the previous post), or included in the footnotes.
-I’ve converted volumes to metric tons for comparison; some volumes and percentages are calculated or extrapolated from closely related figures.
+Data sources will be linked or included in the footnotes.
+I’ve converted all volumes to metric tons for comparison; some volumes and percentages are calculated or extrapolated from closely related figures.
 As a point of reference, world coffee production in 2013 was over 8.8 million metric tons.

 Brands owned include Nescafé, Nespresso, Taster’s Choice, Clasico.

-In August 2011, The Nescafé Plan was announced.
-The goal is to source 180,000 tons of coffee directly from farmers by 2015 that will be 4C compliant (read about these very marginal standards here).
+The goal of Nestlé's The Nescafé Plan is to source 180,000 tons of coffee by 2015 that will be 4C compliant (read about these very marginal standards here).
 Another 90,000 tons of Nescafé coffee will be sourced under Rainforest Alliance principals (not certification) by 2020.

 |Mondelēz International (Kraft)|

-Brands owned include Yuban, Maxwell House, General Foods International Coffee, Gevalia, Kenco, Maxim, Tassimo, Nabob, and Sanka.
+Brands include Yuban, Maxwell House, General Foods International Coffee, Gevalia, Kenco, Maxim, Tassimo, Nabob, and Sanka.